kenzoi/kenzoi/README.md

 ### Hi there 👋, I'm Kenzo, a full-stack developer

-I studied at [@Codeworks](https://github.com/codeworks) and I love coding, Linux and pizza!
+I studied at [@Codeworks](https://github.com/codeworks) and I love :computer: coding, :penguin: Linux and :pizza: pizza!
+Previously I was an IT Support Technician and I like to solve problems.

 <!--